When And How To Use Lime For Garden Plants

 You may wonder why lime powder is used on vegetable plants and what benefits it offers.
 Let’s explore the advantages of applying lime to vegetable plants:

-• Lime application is common for crops like tomatoes, brinjal, and chili because they require calcium and magnesium for fruits and seed production.
+• Lime application is common for crops like tomatoes, brinjal, and chilli because they require calcium and magnesium for fruit and seed production.

 • Lime enhances the absorption of essential nutrients like nitrogen, phosphorus, and zinc by vegetable plants.